 The natural gas inlet supply pressure should be 5" to 7" w.c.
 (7" w.c. recommended).
-This pressure must be maintained while all other gas fired appliances are operating at maximum conditions.
+The LP gas inlet supply pressure should be 11" to 13" w.c.
+(12" w.c. recommended).
+These pressures must be maintained while all other gas fired appliances are operating at maximum conditions.

-IMPORTANT: DO NOT EXCEED 10.5" W.C.
-INLET PRESSURE.
+DO NOT EXCEED 13" W.C.
+INLET PRESSURE WITH EITHER FUEL.